Samkth123/KTH-md/Growth/Session 7 Guest lecture/Charlotte Ekelund Guest Lecture Session 7.md

 - 100 day plan
 	- tell employees welcome but 80% of you wont be here in a few months because we keep the best only
 	- have deliverables first 3 months, and if they dont deliver it then they will step up their game
+	- also good plan as people will know what you expect from them
 - Hire admin people before hiring sales people

 3 ways of driving growth in saas